Updated on May 27th, 2019

 Anything else you would like to add?

 “We cannot leave a famer to walk alone.
 We need support from other stakeholders.
-Before joining UTZ we already worked with lobby and advocacy, but now we can go further to parliament and local government, and even work collaboratively with other cocoa actors through the national platform.
+Before joining the UTZ program we already worked with lobby and advocacy, but now we can go further to parliament and local government, and even work collaboratively with other cocoa actors through the national platform.
 From togetherness we can find a good market, we can increase the bargaining position of the farmer.

 Sustainability for the future will help us keep cocoa in Jembrana.
 We love cocoa!